Emily Radford (they/them)

 Queenie the dog Radford (she/her)

-Queenie is Emily’s rescue greyhound, and the absolute light of their life.
+Queenie is Em’s rescue greyhound, and the absolute light of their life.
 She’s the silliest little goose, and she brings endless joy to those around her.
 She provides informal therapy support by staring at Emily until they complete all their admin tasks and emails.
 One of the reasons Emily works via telehealth is so they can spend more time with Queenie.

 Her special interests (SPINs) include: